mauriciojost/zino-arduino/README.md

 - implementation details
 - printed circuit board (_PCB_)

-just send me an e-mail to _mauriciojostx@gmail.com_.
-I will be glad to share it with you!
+send me an e-mail to _mauriciojostx@gmail.com_.
+I will be glad to share it!